Overview of the Program

 - Submission form includes a one-page résumé and a short personal statement (1200 words or less) describing motivation for participating in the program

-- Completed applications should be submitted online by Tuesday, January 31.
+- Completed applications should be submitted online by TBA.

 - A more detailed list of topics will be announced for participants during the beginning of March.